-Upon receiving notification of the decision of the general assistance administrator, all claimants will be informed of the method of obtaining a fair hearing.
-All complaints that are not clear requests for a fair hearing will be answered by a personal interview or in writing by the general assistance administrator.
-If the client is satisfied with the adjustment or explanation, the administrator will make an entry in the case record and file any correspondence involved.
+Upon receiving notification of the decision of the Administrator, all claimants will be informed of how to request a fair hearing.
+All complaints that are not clear requests for a fair hearing will be answered by a personal interview or in writing by the Administrator.
+If the client is satisfied with the adjustment or explanation, the Administrator will make an entry in the case record and file any correspondence involved.

 Written Request.
-To obtain a fair hearing, the claimant, or his or her authorized representative, must make a written request within 5 working days of receiving the administrator's decision to grant, deny, reduce or terminate assistance, or within 10 working days after any other act or failure to act.
-The administrator will make available a printed form for requesting a fair hearing and will assist the claimant in completing it if necessary.
+To obtain a fair hearing, the claimant, or his or her authorized representative, must make a written request within 5 working days of receipt of the Administrator's decision to grant, deny, reduce or terminate assistance, or within 10 working days after any other act or failure to act.
+The Administrator will make a form available to request a fair hearing and will assist the claimant in completing it if necessary.
 On the printed form, the claimant will give the following information:

 - a) the decision on which review is sought;

-- b) the reason(s) for the claimant's dissatisfaction and why the claimant believes he/she is eligible to receive assistance; and
+- b) the reason(s) the claimant is dissatisfied and why the claimant believes he/she is eligible to receive assistance; and

 - c) the relief sought by the claimant.

-The administrator cannot deny or dismiss a request for a hearing unless it has been withdrawn (in writing) by the claimant.
+The Administrator may not deny or dismiss a request for a hearing unless it has been withdrawn (in writing) by the claimant.

 Scheduling the Fair Hearing.
-Upon receipt of the completed written request the fair hearing authority must meet and hold the hearing within 5 working days.
-The administrator will notify the claimant in writing when and where the hearing will be held (22 M.R.S.A. § 4322).
-In addition to the date, time and place of the hearing, the notice of fair hearing sent to the claimant shall include, at a minimum, the claimant's rights to:
+Upon receipt of the completed written request, the FHA must meet and hold the hearing within 5 working days.
+The Administrator will notify the claimant in writing when and where the hearing will be held.
+(22 M.R.S. § 4322).
+In addition to the date, time and place of the hearing, the notice of fair hearing shall include, at a minimum, the claimant's rights to:

-a) be his or her own spokesperson at the fair hearing, or be represented by legal counsel or other spokesperson at the hearing, at the claimant's own expense;

-- b) confront and cross-examine any witnesses presented at the hearing against the claimant; and - c) present witnesses on his or her own behalf.
+- a) be his or her own spokesperson at the fair hearing, or at the claimant's own expense be represented by legal counsel or another; - b) confront and cross-examine any witnesses presented at the hearing; and - c) present witnesses on his or her own behalf.